 Pricing is not publicly available.

-eTapestry is the entry-level offering from Blackbaud, the US-based global giant of nonprofit software.
+eTapestry is the entry-level offering from Blackbaud, the US-based global giant of charity CRM and fundraising software.
 Blackbaud also owns Raiser's Edge NXT and announced their intention to buy JustGiving in July 2017.
 As you can imagine from the biggest company out there, the offering is solid but not particularly innovative.
 It includes good website integration tools and competitive pricing so is definitely worth a look.
 Prices start from $119 USD per month for a basic plan allowing up to 1,000 contacts.

 Donor Perfect (US)